-West Virginia University at Parkersburg provides opportunities for students to expand their global knowledge.
+WVU Parkersburg provides opportunities for students to expand their global knowledge.

 - Classroom-based opportunities range from foreign language study to global business to international films.
-Students also have the option of a variety of study abroad programs. - WVU at Parkersburg students can select from programs led by our faculty, programs sponsored by other colleges and universities, and programs offered through ISEP, the International Student Exchange Program. - WVU at Parkersburg offers a dedicated scholarship for short-term study abroad programs, the Lawrence-Berrey Scholarship.
+Students also have the option of a variety of study abroad programs. - WVU Parkersburg students can select from programs led by our faculty, programs sponsored by other colleges and universities, and programs offered through ISEP, the International Student Exchange Program. - WVU Parkersburg offers a dedicated scholarship for short-term study abroad programs, the Lawrence-Berrey Scholarship.
 Applicants must have a minimum GPA of 3.2 at the time of application and 26 hours of completed course work by the date of travel.
-The scholarship is administered by the WVU at Parkersburg Foundation.
+The scholarship is administered by the WVU Parkersburg Foundation.